Texas Law Requires Truck Drivers to Maintain a “Proper Lookout” on the Roads

 (For additional information on blind spots and how they affect a drivers ability to keep a proper lookout, read: Blind Spots and Maintaining a Proper Lookout By Truck Drivers.)

 Commercial truck drivers must be observant and careful of what’s going on around them on the roads in order to avoid causing an accident.
-If you are a victim of an accident caused by a commercial truck driver that failed to pay attention to the surroundings, please contact our truck accident lawyers for a free consultation with no obligation.
+If you are a victim of an accident caused by a commercial truck driver that failed to pay attention to the surroundings, please contact us for a free consultation with no obligation.
 It is critical that the investigation into an accident involving a negligent truck driver begin as soon as possible to determine the full extent of the role failure to maintain proper lookout had in causing your accident.